So you want to break free from the shackles of a 9 to 9 job? (yeah.9 to 9 because 9 to 6 had become a mythological job long time back)

 Start-ups are no fancy rides, where you get to sit on a driver’s seat driving your team around enjoying the challenges of life.

-Start-ups are dangerous.
+Start-ups and small businesses are dangerous.
 They are what you call as ticking time bombs waiting to explode on your face.

-You should never start a startup because you are annoyed of your boss or are bedazzled by all those big evaluations you heard or read in Economic Times.
+You should never start a startup or a small business because you are annoyed with your boss or are bedazzled by all those big evaluations you hear or read in Economic Times.

-They are just a very small % of many of start-ups which reach that level.
+They constitute a very small % of start-ups which reach that level.